-Everyone experiences feelings of anxiety every now and then.
-It’s your brain’s evolutionary response to the anticipation of things that cause you to stress: things like a presentation at work, a tough conversation with a coworker, or even having to move someplace new.
+Everyone experiences feelings of anxiety now and then.
+It’s your brain’s natural reaction to things that cause stress: something like a presentation at work, an argument with a coworker, or even moving to someplace new.

-Both anxiety and stress manifest similar symptoms, i.e. irritability, insomnia, difficulty concentrating, and fatigue.
-However, while stress is typically caused by external triggers that act as stressors (exp: a pressing deadline or a stifling work environment), anxiety, on the other hand, is defined by persistent, excessive worries that don’t go away even in the absence of a stressor.
+Both anxiety and stress manifest similar symptoms, i.e. irritability, insomnia, difficulty concentrating and fatigue.
+However, while stress is typically caused by external triggers that act as stressors (exp: a pressing deadline or an oppressive work environment), anxiety, on the other hand, is defined by persistent, excessive worries that don’t go away even in the absence of a stressor.

-With the right coping mechanisms, both stress and anxiety can be treated.
-But when your anxiety persists and becomes overwhelming, it might be an indicator of something much more serious.
+With the proper coping mechanisms, both mild stress and mild anxiety can be treated.
+But when your anxiety remains persistent and overwhelming, it might indicate something more serious.

 Anxiety refers to an anticipation of a future concern or threat and is associated with the feeling of fear and avoidant behaviour.
 It stems from your brain’s interpretation of potential threats to your safety.
-While feeling anxious can cause you distress, it isn’t considered a clinical condition.
+While anxiety can cause distress, it isn’t considered a clinical condition.

-The experience of fear and anxiety usually passes with time as we ‘self-regulate’, perhaps through crying, venting, talking out our frustrations, or through other relieving strategies.
-But if these feelings of deep fear or anxiety linger for more than two weeks, it is strongly recommended to reach out to a mental health professional or a doctor.
+The experience of fear and anxiety usually passes with time as we ‘self-regulate’, perhaps through crying, venting, talking out our frustrations or other relieving strategies.
+But if these feelings of deep fear or anxiety linger for more than two weeks, reaching out to a mental health professional or a doctor is strongly recommended.

-Anxiety disorders are clinical conditions.
-The limbic system (a set of structures in the brain that deal with emotions and memory) monitors our body’s reaction to our surroundings and evaluates an event’s threat or emotional significance.
-Based on this, it then organises an immediate response - whether to fight, flee or freeze.
+Anxiety disorders are a clinical condition.
+The limbic system (a set of structures in the brain that deal with emotions and memory) monitors our body’s reaction to our surroundings.
+It evaluates an event’s threat or emotional significance.
+Based on this, it organises an immediate response - whether to fight, flee or freeze.

-For people with anxiety disorders, the amygdala (which plays a key role in processing strong emotions such as fear or pleasure, in the limbic system) becomes so sensitive that it overreacts to situations that aren’t actually threatening.
-The brain inadvertently crafts its own fears from situations, thoughts, and memories unrelated to genuine dangers.
+For people with anxiety disorders, the amygdala (which plays a crucial role in processing strong emotions, such as fear or pleasure, in the limbic system) becomes so sensitive that it overreacts to situations that aren’t threatening.
+The brain inadvertently crafts fears from problems, thoughts and memories unrelated to genuine dangers.

 There are many kinds of anxiety disorders.
 Among them include: